WSN-2012/BPF-Internet-Service/README.md

-# Base Service for the BPF (Bundle Protocol Framework)
+# Internet Service for the BPF (Bundle Protocol Framework)

 ## General
 ### About